muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

 ## Wall Collision:
   To fix wall collision, what I did was I placed four arcs around my player which can detect a wall.
 Just like the rays but this time we will have the specific distance away from the player's psoition, for example for one arc for forward wall collision we will calculate 7 coordinates.
 We can have an initial angle about angle of the player - 35 degrees.
 Based on the angle we can have coordinates:

-    w_x(A variable for the x-coordinate of the wall collision detector), w_y(A variable for the y-coordinate of the wall collision detector), w_angle(Angle of this variable) w_x = x_coordinate of the player + cos(w_ang) * constant w_y = y_coordinate of the player + sin(w_ang) * constant;
+    w_x(A variable for the x-coordinate of the wall collision detector), w_y(A variable for the y-coordinate of the wall collision detector), w_angle(Angle of this wall_detector variable) w_x = x_coordinate of the player + cos(w_ang) * constant w_y = y_coordinate of the player + sin(w_ang) * constant;
     Initial value of w_ang = angle of the player - 35 degrees.